michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. To the chief Musician upon Gittith, A Psalm of David.O Lord our Lord, how excellent is thy name in all the earth! who hast set thy glory above the heavens.

-2. Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.ordained: Heb. founded
+2. Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.

 3. When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained;